The Nobel Peace Prize 1937

 Archimedes has said: «Give me a place to stand outside the earth and I will move the earth.»

 From the very first, Cecil has worked to obtain a platform outside the League in order to keep it moving.
 That platform he has sought and found in public opinion.
-His initiative helped to establish the League of Nations Union13 in Great Britain, an infiuential organization which has some impressive achievements to its credit.
+His initiative helped to establish the League of Nations Union13 in Great Britain, an influential organization which has some impressive achievements to its credit.
 Cecil remains its president to this day.

 England's example has been followed in most other countries.
 Cecil has also been president of the International Federation of the League of Nations Societies14 for two years, the presidency of this organization changing in rotation.